 "You will see that my piranha fish get very hungry.
 They can strip a man to the bone in 30 seconds"

-While Helga is devoured by bloodthirsty aquatic craniates, Bond finds himself in a futuristic beauty parlour having a Japanese makeover, so he can pose as a local peasant fisherman (as you do).
+While Helga is devoured by bloodthirsty fish, Bond finds himself in a futuristic beauty parlour having a Japanese makeover, so he can pose as a local peasant fisherman (as you do).

-We take a break from modernism, for another hit of traditional Japanese design:
+We take a break from modernism, for another hit of traditional Japanese aesthetics:

 What's going down in room A?
-Not a lot, just an astronaut chillin' on an Eames chair:
+Not a lot, just an astronaut chilling on an Eames chair:

 We cut away to the Pentagon, where some important video conferencing is happening:

-Back at the volcano lair, we suddenly see Blofeld's face for the first time.
-GOOD GOD, HE'S UGLY.
-But in a totally editorial way.
-Edgy chic.
-Fashion loooooves his look.
-Eat your heart out, Rick Genest.
+Back at the volcano lair, we suddenly see Blofeld's face for the first time

 "Allow me to introduce myself.
 I am Ernst Stavro Blofeld"

-Blofeld and Hans totally have a thing going on.
+Blofeld and Hans seem to have a thing going on.
 Kitty's third-wheeling here:

 What a movie.